softprops/action-gh-release/README.md

 Typically usage of this action involves adding a step to a build that is gated pushes to git tags.
-You may find `step.if` field helpful in accomplishing this as it maximizes the resuse value of your workflow for non-tag pushes.
+You may find `step.if` field helpful in accomplishing this as it maximizes the reuse value of your workflow for non-tag pushes.

 Below is a simple example of `step.if` tag gating